 |Language Requirements||No language requirements.|

-The seminar courses offered by the COMP SCI Department are COMP SCI 900 Advanced Seminar in Computer Science and COMP SCI/B M E/B M I/BIOCHEM/CBE/GENETICS 915 Computation and Informatics in Biology and Medicine.
-Seminar courses can be taken multiple times for credit.
+The remaining 6 credits can be from any department, and/or seminar courses COMP SCI 900 and COMP SCI/B M E/B M I/BIOCHEM/CBE/GENETICS 915 can be taken multiple times for credit.

 Graduate School Policies

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

 Named Option-Specific Policies

 No credits taken at other institutions are allowed to satisfy requirements.

 No credits from a UW–Madison undergraduate degree are allowed to satisfy requirements.

 UW–Madison University Special

 With program approval, students are allowed to count no more than 15 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
 Of the 15 credits of allowable prior coursework a maximum of 6 credits are allowed for 300 level courses and COMP SCI 400.
 Courses must have been taken post-baccalaureate.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.